 For many years now, The Michael Jeffcoat Firm has successfully represented nursing home residents and their families across South Carolina.
 Unfortunately, nursing home negligence is extremely common in our state.
 It is our job to hold these facilities and their employees accountable when neglect causes a resident to become seriously injured.
 Many of the worst cases involve fatalities.

 Our experience over the years has taught us that nursing home neglect cases, from unnecessary falls to complicated pressure sores (bedsores or decubitus ulcers), are never simple and should be handled by an experienced nursing home neglect attorney.
+Contact our nursing home abuse law firm today!

 A personal injury lawyer or medical malpractice attorney may not be familiar enough with the unique nature of nursing home cases to bring them to a successful conclusion.
-The Michael Jeffcoat Firm has a great deal of experience handling complex nursing home abuse cases.
+The Michael Jeffcoat Firm has a great deal of experience in handling complex nursing home abuse cases.
 From the very first call to our office, you will see how our staff takes special care to make sure your loved ones are represented aggressively.

 The majority of our cases involve: